SSL Certificates FAQ

 What Is QuickSSL?

-QuickSSL is a web server certificate that allows consumers and web sites to conduct safe e-commerce with encrypted SSL connections.
+QuickSSL is a web server certificate that allows consumers and websites to conduct safe e-commerce with encrypted SSL connections.
 Quick SSL can usually be provisioned within an hour or so, but can take up to 2 business days if manual intervention by GeoTrust is deemed necessary by their verification processes.
 Much of this depends on whether all the information in your domain’s registration info is correct, and how swiftly the contacts for the domain respond to the necessary authorisations.

 What Is The Difference Between QuickSSL And QuickSSL Premium?

-QuickSSL Premium comes with all the features and benefits of QuickSSL, but also includes the QuickSSL Premium smart seal with dynamic date/time stamp.
+QuickSSL Premium comes with all the features and benefits of QuickSSL, but also includes the QuickSSL Premium smart seal with a dynamic date/time stamp.
 The smart seal is dynamically generated by GeoTrust and ensures that GeoTrust has authenticated the domain.
-Visitors to your site will also be able to click on the smart seal to verify that your certificate is still valid with GeoTrust, giving your customers and extra peace of mind.
+Visitors to your site will also be able to click on the smart seal to verify that your certificate is still valid with GeoTrust, giving your customers extra peace of mind.

 What Is True BusinessID?

 True BusinessID provides a simple way for your customers to view your validated organisation information via a trusted third party.
-True BusinessID will increase transactions and revenue by giving your customers the confidence and assurance to trust the identity of your web site.
-Even if you don’t have a web site brand name, True BusinessID will let your customers know you are legitimate.
+True BusinessID will increase transactions and revenue by giving your customers the confidence and assurance to trust the identity of your website.
+Even if you don’t have a website brand name, True BusinessID will let your customers know you are legitimate.

 What Is A Single Root SSL Certificate?